-From left to right: plantain, clover, oxalis.
+From left to right: plantain, clover, and oxalis.

 Grassy Weeds consist of crabgrass, quackgrass, creeping bentgrass, dallisgrass, goosegrass, and so on.
 In the northern parts of the U.S., you’ll find a lot of crabgrass, quackgrass, and creeping bentgrass.
 In the southern U.S., you’re probably familiar with the last two: dallisgrass and goosegrass.
-However, crabgrass, quackgrass, and creeping bentgrass are definitely capable of invading warm-season lawns as well.
+However, crabgrass, quackgrass, and creeping bentgrass are definitely capable of invading warm season lawns as well.

 From left to right: dallisgrass and goosegrass

 You’ve probably also noticed that weeds don’t all appear at the same time.
 Some pop their heads up at the beginning of the growing season; others appear later in the year.
 These characteristics are important to identify, as they’ll help you determine how and when to wage war on these lawn intruders.
 Depending on the type of weed you have, some should be attacked with pre-emergent herbicides, which control weeds before they germinate.
 Others should be hit with post-emergent herbicides, which control weeds when they’re growing in and becoming small plants.